Kinship care is when a person is caring for a relative’s child, usually to avoid that child being placed in foster care.

 It is our experience that the Local Authority does not automatically pay a fostering allowance if the placement is under s.20 of the Children Act.
 It can take a while for the Local Authority to agree that the placement is a s.20 placement.

 The starting point is to raise this with the Social Worker as soon as the child is placed in your care.
-If the Local Authority still deny that they were involved with the placement then you should look at instructing solicitors.
+If the Local Authority still deny that they were involved with the placement then you should look at instructing solicitors and call us now for an initial chat on 0843 2897130.

 How much does it cost?

 Depending on your income will depend on whether you qualify for legal aid.
 If you do qualify then your costs will be covered.
-If you do not qualify then we suggest you discuss costs and a possible payment plan with your solicitor.
+If you do not qualify then we suggest you call us to discuss costs and a possible payment plan with your solicitor.

 News & Events